 The Science of Lifelong Learning

-Behind his usual dry humour, he is making a very serious statement.
+Behind his dry humour, John Cleese is making a very serious statement.
 Learning, life long learning, is an essential skill.
 We need to be like tortoises, not like hares, when it comes to our education.
-I was brought up in a generation where we hared our way through school, and for the privileged few, university.
+I was brought up in a generation where we hared our way through school, and, for the privileged few, university.
 A learning sprint, then work.
 The pace of change in society and business, and the speed at which new knowledge is being created, means that is no longer sufficient.
 Learning must now be a life long process.
 Like the tortoise, we need to plod on, in a steady and sustainable way.
 As John Cleese says, again with his unique humour:

 “I try, today, to learn something new.
 Each day I want to learn something new – because I am very, very old… and I’ll be dead soon.
 So, I want to be as well informed as I can possibly be, when I die.”